 Download a budget template from the Internet to keep track of your monthly finances.

 Budgeting can help you to see the ‘big picture’, and whether you're spending more or less than what you can afford, and if there are any potential money challenges on the horizon; giving you full control of your money situation.

 The end goal of budgeting is to track your expenses but you don’t need to account for every rand and cent.
 For example, keeping a record of your petrol bill could be enlightening but if it doesn’t alter your spending behaviour, then there’s no point in tracking the expense.

 The average person overindulges in three main categories, namely:

 Once you’ve uncovered your spending habits, you can bring these areas under control and keep a sharp eye on how much you spend per month in each of these categories.
 This is an easy strategy to implement and can have a significant impact on your finances.

 2. Budgeting helps you keep to your financial goals

 Your budget is a living document that will change according to your needs and wants.
 Keeping it accurate and up to date can help you monitor your monthly expenditure, achieve financial stability, and plan for any other future financial goals that may arise.

-A budget can help you to save for a holiday, settle an outstanding debt, put together an emergency fund or see through the month without a negative balance.
+A budget can help you save for a holiday, settle an outstanding debt, put together an emergency fund or get through the month without a negative balance.
 Having a budget, and knowing where you want to be financially, can keep you focused and motivated to stay on track.